janwilmans/guidelines/guidelines_details.md

   - **Rationale**: Interfaces are a mechanism to separate the interface from the implementation, adding members would contradict this purpose[^1].
 - Use in-class initialization or in initializer lists to initialize all members [[C.41]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c41-a-constructor-should-create-a-fully-initialized-object) [[C.43]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c43-ensure-that-a-copyable-class-has-a-default-constructor) [[C.45]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c45-dont-define-a-default-constructor-that-only-initializes-data-members-use-default-member-initializers-instead)
   - **Rationale**: When full initialization is part of the type, it makes it harder to use incorrectly.
-- Avoid `protected`, it usually indicates a design problem .
+- Avoid `protected`, it usually indicates a design problem.
-  - **Rationale**: Protected breaks the separation of concerns the base provides and makes the hierarchy harder to reason about
+  - **Rationale**: Protected breaks the separation of concerns the base provides and makes the hierarchy harder to reason about.
 - Mark all destructors of classes in an inheritance hierarchy `virtual` or `override`. [[C.35]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c35-a-base-class-destructor-should-be-either-public-and-virtual-or-protected-and-non-virtual)
   - **Rationale**: This prevents [subtle destruction bugs](https://cppcoach.godbolt.org/z/ebEPhzfbs).
 - Declare `public`, `protected` and `private` in that order.
-  - **Rationale**: Consistent style improves readability
+  - **Rationale**: Consistent style improves readability.
 - Avoid assigning members in the constructor body, use the member initializer list or in-class initialization.
   - **Rationale**: Not doing this, would make a default constructor mandatory and forces [double initialization](https://cppcoach.godbolt.org/z/87eWx351f) [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c48-prefer-default-member-initializers-to-member-initializers-in-constructors-for-constant-initializers)
 - Whenever you use final, include a comment explaining the reasoning behind it and what issues could arise if it were removed.